Cosmetic Dentistry Cost: Understanding the True Price of a Beautiful Smile

-Also known as tooth-colored fillings, cosmetic fillings are made from composite resin, which cost more and is better-looking than your traditional amalgam fillings.
-Cosmetic fillings cost at around $135 to $240 per tooth.
+Also known as tooth-colored fillings, cosmetic fillings are made from composite resin, which costs more and is better-looking than your traditional amalgam fillings.
+Cosmetic fillings cost around $90 to $250 per tooth.

 Tooth Bonding Cost

 Decaying, chipped, and cracked teeth can be fixed by tooth binding.
 This procedure involves the application of a tooth-colored resin material to the tooth.
-The cosmetic dentist will then bond the material to the tooth using an ultraviolet or laser light.
+The cosmetic dentist will then use ultraviolet or laser light to bond the material to the tooth.
 Once the resin has hardened and fully bonded, the cosmetic dentist will trim, shape, and polish it to desired results.
-Tooth bonding costs from $150 to $400 per tooth.
+Tooth bonding costs from $100 to $500 per tooth.

 Dental Crowns Cost

-You have four options for dental crowns or caps, which are designed to restore damaged or decayed teeth.
+You have four options for dental crowns or caps designed to restore damaged or decayed teeth.
 After a thorough examination of the tooth that needs restoring, the dentist will recommend the type of crown that would be most appropriate for your case.
 The crowns are usually made from resin, metal, porcelain-fused-to-metal, or porcelain.
-Each cap costs roughly between $1,500 & $2,000.
+Each cap costs roughly between $500 & $3,000.

 Porcelain Veneers Cost

 Porcelain veneers are wafer-thin, custom-made, and tooth-colored materials that are bonded to the front surface of teeth to improve their appearance.
 They are made from resin composite materials or porcelain, but veneers made from the latter are a more popular choice because they resist stains better and are more natural-looking than resin veneers.
-There can also be a $1,700-$2,000 additional cost for a diagnostic wax up smile design.
+There can also be a $925 to $2,500 additional cost for a diagnostic wax-up smile design.

-When you’re missing or losing most, if not all your teeth, a conventional dental implant may not be the best course of action.
-A better alternative would be All-on-4 Implants, a procedure which involves the precise and strategic placement of titanium implants which will serve as anchors for a full and permanent denture.
+When missing or losing most, if not all your teeth, a conventional dental implant may not be the best course of action.
+A better alternative would be All-on-4 Implants, a procedure involving precise and strategic placement of titanium implants, which will serve as anchors for a full and permanent denture.
 The method gets its name from the fact that it usually requires only four dental implants to support an entire dental bridge.

-Considering the surgical component and the anesthesiologist, All-On-4 implants often range from $30k-$40k per arch.
+Considering the surgical component and the anesthesiologist, All-On-4 implants often range from $30k-$48k per arch.

 Invisalign is an increasingly popular way of closing gaps between teeth or straightening misaligned or crooked ones.
-This advanced system makes use of custom-made, clear plastic aligners that are virtually unnoticeable, which earned them the nickname, “invisible braces.”
+This advanced system uses custom-made, clear plastic aligners that are virtually unnoticeable, which earned them the nickname “invisible braces.”
 Naturally, they are more expensive than regular braces.
-Depending on your specific requirements, Invisalign can cost between $3,500 and $8,000.
+Depending on your specific requirements, Invisalign can cost between $1,800 and $10,000.

 Considering that it may involve several dental and oral specialists as well as various procedures, a full mouth reconstruction can get very expensive.
-The dental cosmetic surgery cost could reach upwards of $45,000 or more.
+The cosmetic teeth surgery cost could reach upwards of $20,000 or more.

 Insurance and Cosmetic Dentistry Costs

 As a general rule, most dental insurance providers do not cover cosmetic dentistry procedures.
 They focus more on oral health and preventive services.
-Some of them, however, choose to include elective procedures that aim to improve smiles.
+However, some choose to include elective procedures that aim to improve smiles.
 As to which cosmetic dental surgery cost is covered will depend largely on the insurance provider and the type of policy that you have purchased from them.